marklagendijk/node-toogoodtogo-watcher/README.md

 1. Create the following directory structure.
+    ```
+      my-docker-compose-stuff
+      │   docker-compose.yaml
+      │
+      └───toogoodtogo-watcher
+      │   config.json
+    ```

-2. Copy the [config.defaults.json](https://github.com/marklagendijk/node-toogoodtogo-watcher/blob/master/config.defaults.json) to `toogoodtogo-watcher/config.json`.
+4. Copy the [config.defaults.json](https://github.com/marklagendijk/node-toogoodtogo-watcher/blob/master/config.defaults.json) to `toogoodtogo-watcher/config.json`.
 See above for instructions on how to configure the application.
-3. Create a file `docker-compose.yaml`
+5. Create a file `docker-compose.yaml`

      ```yaml
        version: "3"